Intelligent, athletic and fearless!

 - Norfolk Terriers: Norfolk Terriers and Jack Russells can both be very playful.
 Both breeds are also more vocal than many other dog breeds.
 Jack Russells have higher intelligence than Norfolk Terriers and are also much more likely to try to chase and catch something they perceive as prey when compared to a Norfolk Terrier.

 Famous Jack Russells

-These terriers are a very popular breed, so it should come as a surprise that there are quite a few famous Jack Russells:
+These terriers are a very popular breed, so it should come as no surprise that there are quite a few famous Jack Russells:

 - Uggie was a famous dog who was in movies such as ‘Water for Elephants’ in 2011 and ‘The Artist’ in 2011.

 - Beth and Bluebell are Jack Russell Terriers who were rescued by the Duchess of Cornwall, Camilla.

 - Moose and Enzo were dogs who portrayed Eddie Crane on the sitcom Frasier.

 If you’ve been searching for the right name for your dog, look through the list below:

 - What Were Jack Russells Bred For?
 Original Role, Jobs, History, and More